 - Griffin Survivor Military case (Color: all black)

 - Otterbox Defender case (Color: all black) (Commuter case not acceptable)

 - Return damaged case to IT after replacing.

 - Bishop Verot will utilize a Mobile Device Management suite installed on each iPad.
 The MDM suite allows us to register each device on our server, where we can control the settings of the device and apply rules to support our learning environment.

 - Please see Frequently Asked Questions under Technology Tab for more information about our iPad Program.

-For more information or if you have questions, contact the Instructional Technology Coordinator at:
+For more information or if you have questions, contact the Director of Educational Technology at: